Artist statement – Hazel Reeves MRSS SWA FRSA

 I discovered that sculpting was a powerful, visceral form of expression for me… portraits, in particular, are my way of understanding the world around me.

 How did you become a sculptor?
 While working on women’s rights with the UN in the Dominican Republic, I started to get back in touch with my other passions: for art, music, and dance.
 I discovered that sculpting was a powerful, visceral form of expression for me – and discovered that portraits, in particular, are my way of understanding the world around me and enable me to tell stories.

 Where did you train?
 I have been trained by some of the top portrait sculptors in the country including at the University of Sussex, Heatherley’s School of Fine Art, Kingston University, masterclasses run by the Society of Portrait Sculptors as well as the Florence Academy of Art (Florence, Italy).

 Where do you exhibit?
-Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across London, southern England and Wales – from London, to Cardiff, to Blackpool, to Brighton.
+Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across England and Wales – from London, to Cardiff, to Blackpool, to Brighton.